stencila/website/diverse-peers/post.md

 	How Stencila packages act as a network of diverse peers with differing capabilities and calling on each other to provide resources.
 ---

 In my [last post](http://blog.stenci.la/geheimhaven) I talked about breaking up the architecture of Stencila to take it from a monolithic island to more of a connected archipelago.
-The platform's architecture was monolithic because it was based on a foundational C++ implementation which was then exposed to various host languages, like R and Python, using wrappers.
+The platform's architecture was monolithic because it was based on a foundational C++ implementation which was then exposed to various host languages like R and Python.
 While that approach had several advantages (e.g. implement once, distribute often) it also had some down sides (e.g. complex builds, intimidating for contributors).
 In the new approach, the various packages that make up the Stencila platform have been decoupled from each other and there is more of a focus on a standard set of APIs and communication protocols, rather than a single implementation.
 In this development update I'm going to give you a taste of what that actually looks like.

 The core repository for Stencila was [`stencila/stencila`](http://github.com/stencila/stencila).
 That repo is still there, but now, instead of being the place where all the code resides, it's an umbrella repo which points to the other repos in the platform and will hold overarching documentation.
 Previously, the monolithc `stencila/stencila` repo had a mix of C++ code for the foundations, R and Python code for wrapper packages for those languages, and Javascript and CSS for web based interfaces.
 This could be confusing and for some intimidating - if you're a Python coder you want the Python package to look like a Python package with `setup.py` and all the other things you are used to seeing.
 Ditto if your a R or Node.js coder.
 Ditto if your a developer of browser based user interfaces.